 Identifying Your Problem Size

 DefCon: Identify the Problem: These activities, worksheets and game utilize the military system of identifying the level of a problem.
 The military theme appealed to my boys and they liked using the Alpha (small problem), Bravo, Charlie, Delta, and Echo (worst problem) vocabulary to label problems.
+One of these problems is type 2 diabetic and this problem can be solved using cheap rybelsus.
 These are the activities we first started with out of this bundle.

 Being a Flexible Thinker